da4asandbox/modules-css/historicizing-data/lesson-4.md

 - Based on the video about metadata and your own experience in adding metadata to an item, what is the purpose of metadata and why is it important?
 - What challenges did you have in writing the metadata for your item?
 What was the hardest part?
 Was anything frustrating or confusing?

-Tutorial: Spreadsheet Practice
+## Tutorial: Spreadsheet Practice

-You’re going to practice your spreadsheet skills using a subset of data that was collected through The COVID Tracking Project - the same initiative you learned about in the podcast episode for today.
+You’re going to practice your spreadsheet skills using a subset of data that was collected through The COVID Tracking Project - the same initiative you learned about in the podcast episode you listened to for today.
 The following Google Sheet contains a subset of data from the project (note: in order to make it easier to work with it does not include all the data that was collected by the project): https://docs.google.com/spreadsheets/d/1g2xZ1ctyRLNfIBR0HfAp7oJ3fQBs2sUNya509E1kS_M/edit?usp=sharing

 Make a copy of this Google Sheet and then do the following tasks: